Extinct Towns:

 Graves | 1882-1889 1890-1904 |

+Graves was a small town in the central part of Cloud County.
 The Graves post office was established in the store of Thomas Graves, for whom the post office was named.
 It was located on a state section of land owned by Matt Wilcox.
 He sold the building to J.B.
 Wilcox and the goods to Sherman Dodson, who was appointed postmaster.
 Shortly afterward, the building and its contents were destroyed by fire.
 For a time, the office was discontinued.
-Graves was a small town in the central part of Cloud County, about ten miles south of Concordia. |
+In 1894, it had a grocery store, a general store, and a population of 30. |

 Green Cove | 1879-1881 | |

-Half Way/Cransdale | 1872-1877 1877-1900 |
+Half Way-Cransdale | 1872-1877 1877-1900 |

 In the early days, it was thought best to establish a mail route with Concordia as the distributing office.
 On May 16, 1872, Cransdale was located, and Samuel Hannum was appointed postmaster.
-He held this position until 1877 when the office was moved to the residence of John C. Orput, who lived halfway between Concordia and Beloit on the summit of the divide between the Republican and Solomon River Valleys.
-The name was changed to Half Way on April 11, 1877. |
+He held this position until 1877, when the office was moved to the residence of John C. Orput, who lived halfway between Concordia and Beloit on the summit of the divide between the Republican and Solomon River Valleys.
+The name was changed to Half Way on April 11, 1877.
+In 1894, Scottsville, 7 miles distant, was the closest shipping point, and its mail was delivered to J.S.
+Abbey, the postmaster, and a farmer.
+It was 18 miles southwest of Concordia, the county seat. |

 Heber | 1881-1904 | Heber was a country post office in Aurora Township.
 It was near the head of East Pipe Creek, about 15 miles southeast of Concordia.
 After its post office closed, mail was received through the post office at Miltonvale. |